 14 of 34

-Inside the palace is a simple museum but we've enjoyed dressing up and coloring pictures before reaching the very family-friendly gardens.
+Inside the palace is a simple museum and you can enjoy dressing up and coloring pictures before reaching the very family-friendly gardens.
 Take a picnic or grab something from the rather fancy cafe and lounge on the lawn.
-Head into the planned gardens with rows of herbs and orchards at the far end and use your lunch box to collect fallen 'nature'.
+Head into the landscaped gardens with rows of herbs and orchards at the far end and use your lunch box to collect fallen 'nature'.
 Also, by the entrance to the palace is the playground in Bishop's Park.

 15 of 34